compilando/japmux/src/services/generated/docs/UsersApi.md

 const configuration = new Configuration();
 const apiInstance = new UsersApi(configuration);

-let id: string; //ID del usuario a actualizar (default to undefined) let body: object; //
+let id: string; //ID of the user to update (default to undefined) let body: object; //

 const { status, data } = await apiInstance.userControllerUpdate(